-The UB pitching staff has enjoyed two straight years of improvement in staff ERA, highlighted by a 3.72 ERA in 2013 that was the lowest since the 1973 season and led the conference for the first time ever.
-Recently, 2012 graduate and All-MAC second team member Cameron Copping signed a free agent contract by Mariners after a senior season that saw him break numerous modern day pitching records.
+The UB pitching staff has enjoyed three straight years of improvement in staff ERA, highlighted by a 3.72 ERA in 2013 that was the lowest since the 1973 season and led the conference for the first time ever.
+Recently, 2012 graduate and All-MAC second team member Cameron Copping signed a free agent contract with the Seattle Mariners after a senior season that saw him break numerous modern day pitching records.
 Copping headlined a 2012 pitching staff that set a new program record for strikeouts in a season.

 Ziroli pitched for the Thundering Herd in 2003-2004.
 In his senior season, he went 3-1 with a 4.04 ERA as primarily a middle reliever, logging 23 appearances with two saves and 62 strikeouts.
 For his Division I career, Ziroli went 7-4 with a 4.08 ERA.
 Prior to that he pitched at Parkland College in Champaign, IL in 2001-2002, team won JUCO division II national championship.